 We paired our ham with mashed potatoes, carrots and these ultimate brussel sprouts that are loaded with the top Canadian ingredients.

-Thanksgiving Glazed Ham
+Easter Glazed Ham

 - Carving Knife